WGBH/stock-sales-2/app/views/collections/julia-child.md

 ## Medium

-The Doyenne of French Cooking - her first program "The French Chef" debuted on WGBH Boston
+The Doyenne of French Cooking - her first program "The French Chef" debuted on WGBH Boston in 1963

 ## Long